 - Pulmonary rehabilitation is effective for people with moderate-to-severe COPD.
 It should be offered to all people with COPD who consider themselves functionally disabled.
 It is not suitable for people unable to walk, who have unstable angina, or who have had a recent myocardial infarction.

 - Rehabilitation should be considered at all stages of disease progression when symptoms are present and not at a predetermined level of impairment.
-This would usually be Medical Research Council (MRC) dyspnoea scale grade 3 (the patient walks slower than contemporaries on the level because of breathlessness, or has to stop for breath when walking at own pace), or above.
+This would usually be Medical Research Council (MRC) dyspnoea scale grade 3 (the patient walks more slowly than contemporaries on the level because of breathlessness, or has to stop for breath when walking at own pace), or above.

 - There is currently no justification for selection on the basis of age, impairment, disability, or smoking status.
 Some patients with serious comorbidity such as cardiac or locomotor disability may not derive as much benefit.